Davis is Professor of Learning Technologies at the University of

 significant experience as an educational change-agent in HE at both a

-local and national level.
+(ILIaD).
 His current interests include the

 ‘Virtual University’, using educational analytics to understand how